Are Massage Guns Safe? The Truth About Massage Gun Use

 Ligament damage

-Ligament damage is usually a more serious condition than a muscular strain, as ligaments receive less blood flow than muscles.
+Ligament damage is usually more serious of a condition than a muscular strain, as ligaments receive less blood flow than muscles.
 This slows down the speed at which they can heal.
 They are also frequently under tension as they connect muscle to bone, so even slight movements pull on the ligament and can require further time to heal.

 Strong vibrations traveling through the skin, muscle, and ligaments from a percussion massager would cause further damage and inflammation to the area, which in this circumstance would cause an injury that would already have a considerable healing time, to become substantially longer.